resource-watch/ocean-watch-data/widgets/soc_104_w3_urbanization/README.md

 This file describes the data and processing behind the [Urbanization, 2015–2019 widget](https://bit.ly/3cjQFhW) on [Ocean Watch](https://oceanwatchdata.org)

 ## Style and Fuction
-A bar chart displaying area of land that transitioned to urban area by year in a given country or territory from 2015-2019.
+A bar chart displaying the area of land that transitioned to urban area by year in a given country or territory from 2015-2019.

 *Click the `i` button on the [widget](https://bit.ly/3cjQFhW) (this example is data for Mexico) to read the full description.*